Dental Implants Tulsa, OK

 - Add bone to support the implant

-- Dental implant is placed in the jawbone
+- The dental implant is placed in the jawbone

-- Dental crown might be placed the same day
+- The dental crown might be placed the same day

-- If it wasn’t placed right away, dental crown is placed 4-6 months later when the dental implant is fully integrated into the bone.
+- If we didn’t place it right away, the dental crown is placed 4-6 months later when the dental implant is fully integrated into the bone.

 Are You a Candidate for Dental Implants?